 Chocolate is toxic to other pets because it contains theobromine and caffeine.
-However, rats have higher tolerances to these substances.
-Therefore, chocolate is not directly toxic to these animals.
+However, rats can digest both substances, and therefore, it is not toxic in moderate doses.

 However, that doesn’t mean that rats can eat as much chocolate as they want.
-It is very sugary and fattening.
+Too much can poison your beloved pet!

 To keep your rat healthy, you should avoid chocolate.
 If he accidentally nibbles on a piece, though, there is no reason to rush to the vet.

 There is little reason to give your rat any chocolate.
 There are few nutrients in it that rats can’t get from healthier foods.

 There are several types of chocolate out there.
 When it comes to pets, dark chocolate is usually the most dangerous – as it contains the most caffeine and theobromine.
 Milk chocolate is dark chocolate that has been “watered down” with milk and sugar, and therefore, it contains fewer of these other ingredients.

 However, when it comes to rats, this logic doesn’t hold.
 They aren’t allergic to theobromine or caffeine.
 Dark chocolate is actually the best chocolate for them, as it typically contains less added sugar and fat than other types of chocolate.
 Sugar and fat are the main reasons you don’t want to feed your rat chocolate.
 Therefore, dark chocolate would be better than sugary chocolate, like white chocolate or milk chocolate.